 Never had desire to enter politics: PM Modi

-"I never had the desire to enter politics, but since I am part of it now I give my best on how to work for the people," Prime Minister Narendra Modi said on Sunday.
-Interacting with a group of National Cadet Corps cadets in his "Mann ki Baat" radio programme, Modi also said that as an NCC cadet in his school days, he never got punished.
+"I never had the desire to enter politics, but now that I am a part of it I give my best on how to work for the people," Prime Minister Narendra Modi said on Sunday.
+Interacting with a group of National Cadet Corps cadets during his "Mann ki Baat" radio program, Modi also said that as an NCC cadet in his school days, he never got punished.

+Modi admitted that "due to Google", his reading habits have suffered as there is a shortcut available to find references.
+When one of the cadets asked him "had you not been a politician, what would you have been," Modi described it as a "difficult question".

+"Now this is a very difficult question because every child goes through multiple phases in life.
+Sometimes one wants to become this, sometimes one wants to become that, but it is true that I never had the desire to enter politics, nor I ever thought about it," he said.
+He said but now that he is a politician, "I keep thinking how I can work for the welfare of the country."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)